 You can also do stand-up paddleboarding in the calmer waters of the Colorado River close to Moab.
 There are local companies that rent kayaks and paddleboards.

-Moab Area Photography
+Moab Area Photography in September

 Moab is also a bucket list destination for photographers.
 Sunrise and sunset are the best times to photograph the areas around Moab because the light at this time creates a spectacular glow on the red rocks that’s so beautiful!